How to Set and Achieve Life Goals the Right Way

 Where would you be living?
 What sort of job would you have?
 Thinking in terms of these ideals can give you an idea of what you’d truly like to accomplish.

 Another thing to keep in mind is that life goals do not have to be extrinsic.
 You may prefer to set intrinsic life goals, which may involve aspirations like becoming more patient or improving your relationship with your spouse.

 These goals have been found to improve psychological well-being even more so than extrinsic life goals, like aspiring to become wealthy.
-If you don’t have any achievement-oriented extrinsic goals, there’s no reason to feel ashamed.
+If you find yourself feeling anxious or uncertain because you don’t have any achievement-oriented extrinsic goals, there’s no reason to feel ashamed.
 Intrinsic goals can assist with personal development, and they are more likely to align with your values.

 Set SMART Goals

 You’ve probably heard this before, but it rings true that SMART goals set you up for success.
 SMART is an acronym commonly used in goal-setting, and it stands for: